Python-Cardano/pycardano/docs/source/guides/plutus.rst

 Example - Gift Contract
 -----------------------

-We demonstrate how these concepts come into play using a simple example from `eopsin <https://github.com/ImperatorLang/eopsin>`_.
+We demonstrate how these concepts come into play using a simple example from `opshin <https://github.com/ImperatorLang/opshin>`_.
 A user can lock funds together with a public key hash.
 The contract will make sure that only the owner of the matching private key can redeem the gift.